eliorc/denzel/docs/source/tutorial.rst

     {"status":"success","data":{"task_id":"19e39afe-0729-43a8-b4c5-6a60281157bc"}}

-| This means that the task has already entered the task queue and will next go through :ref:`pipeline_process` and :ref:`pipeline_predict`.
+| This means that the task has passed verification successfully, already entered the task queue and will next go through :ref:`pipeline_process` and :ref:`pipeline_predict`.
 | At any time, you can view the task status by sending a GET request to the :ref:`status_endpoint` endpoint.
 | If you examine waithook in your browser, you will see that a response was already sent back with the prediction, it should looks something like: